dobe4ever/FLSolverBot/README.md

 # Overview

 The bot is a Fantasyland Poker solver that supports all variants (14–17 cards).
 It processes screenshots from any poker app where the hero is in Fantasyland mode.
-The image is analyzed using a vision-language model to identify visible cards, which are then passed to the solver for optimal hand arrangement.
+The image is analyzed using a vision-language model to extract the visible cards from the image, which are then passed to the solver function for optimal hand arrangement.

 **Flow:**
 Screenshot → Telegram API (image) → Base64 → Vision model (cards → text) → Solver → Formatted solution → Telegram API (send reply)